joern1811/settle-up-adapter/README.rst

 Now you can visit the swagger-ui on http://localhost:8080/docs or http://localhost:8080/redoc and add transactions.

-For further requirements to use the prod environment see https://docs.google.com/document/d/18mxnyYSm39cbceA2FxFLiOfyyanaBY6ogG7oscgghxU/edit
+For further requirements to use the settle-up prod environment see https://docs.google.com/document/d/18mxnyYSm39cbceA2FxFLiOfyyanaBY6ogG7oscgghxU/edit.